 The thing about self-help is that no matter how brilliantly researched and scientifically studied the expert advice is, self-help is still human advice.
 And human advice does not heal the heart of someone who is spiritually sick.

 As I plugged away at my workbooks, scribbling ferociously in my journal, I began to notice similarities between self-help teachings and scriptures in the Bible.
 Very slowly, my spiritually sick heart began to gravitate toward the Bible.

 Just as children who grow up in a Christian home must eventually decide their faith for themselves, my reality was similar but opposite.
 I did not want to live the rest of my life saying “no” to God because humans had devastated my mental capacity for truth.

 Today by God’s grace, I am powerfully healthy.
-The journey is not over yet.
+This blog is my testimony.